 If you have diabetes, you’re at a higher risk for heart disease and stroke.
 This makes it especially important to control other risk factors for cardiovascular problems, such as high cholesterol.
-Fortunately, there are medications called statins that are quite effective at lowering your low-density lipoprotein (LDL), or “bad” cholesterol.

-- diagnosed cardiovascular disease
+- have a diagnosis of cardiovascular disease

 - high cholesterol

 - having overweight or obesity

 - a high level of sodium, saturated fat, or trans fat in your diet

 - a lower level of physical activity

 The fewer risk factors you have, the better your odds of avoiding a heart attack or stroke.

 Diabetes poses an additional threat to your cardiovascular health because over time, the extra glucose in your blood can injure your blood vessels.